julienb54/bashrc/README.md

 Bashrc sourcing files separated by concerns : git, aliases, etc.

-I'll try to imrove it by adding maven and other developer tools.
+I'll try to improve it by adding maven and other developer tools.